Pop quiz! Which one of these do home sellers find most stressful?

 Here’s an example of an inspector calling out an uneven walkway as a trip hazard:

 They do this for liability reasons.
-And this is perfectly fine as buyers and their agents should be well aware of this.
+And this is perfectly fine as buyers and their realtors should be well aware of this.

 But if you have a great real estate agent, this won’t have a negative impact when buyers view the report.